 - Vitamin A is added to cooking oil and sugar

-"Before starting work in a country, PHC said that it conducts a high-level assessment, and if warranted, a more in-depth situation assessment to determine whether to work with the country.13 A situation assessment aims to analyze whether deficiencies exist and what foods are good candidates for fortification, and assesses the functionality of government, industry structure, and how the cost of foods could be impacted."
-(GW)
+Before starting work in a country, PHC conducts a high-level assessment, and if warranted, a more in-depth situation assessment to determine whether to work with the country.
+A situation assessment aims to analyse whether deficiencies exist and what foods are good candidates for fortification, and assesses the functionality of government, industry structure, and how the cost of foods could be impacted.

-Sanku small scale fortification - flour.
+Sanku small scale fortification (flour)

-"PHC has a small-scale fortification program called Sanku that works to help small- and medium-scale mills to fortify grain.25 This program aims to reach people in rural and remote areas that do not consume the centrally processed foods that are fortified through large-scale fortification programs.
+PHC has a small-scale fortification programme called Sanku that works to help small- and medium-scale mills to fortify grain.
+This programme aims to reach people in rural and remote areas that do not consume the centrally processed foods that are fortified through large-scale fortification programs.